tomyun/juice/mes/README.md

 ```

 Chances are original scripts already have that wide font setting code all over the place, especially at the beginning of each scene.
 Sometimes this code would be contained in a common procedure defined in other script files.
 As it'd wise to keep changes in original instructions small as possible to avoid unexpected results, take a look at common files such as `START1.MES` to see how the game lays out initialization code.
 Version control with Git would be highly recommended for keeping track of any changes introduced during the project.

+Note that AI4 engine uses `@ 12` instead of `@ 21` for controlling font width.
+Unfortunately, earlier engines like AI1 and AI2 do not support font width adjustment via system variable.

 ### Word Wrap